Sportsground Wet Weather Status

 - Ground conditions are only reviewed daily from Monday to Friday.

-- This web page is updated if required by approx 3pm after each field has been reviewed.
+- This web page is usually updated if required by approx 3pm and will only be updated if the situation changes from the previous advice.

 - During inclement weather information regarding sports ground closures will also be posted on Twitter & Facebook.